CeciliaSwe/portfolio-5th/README.md

 # Active8

 ## Purpose
 Active8 is an eCommerce shop for people looking for an at-home adventure.
-Any user can view products, shop and sign up for a newsletter, but only registered users can add questions and have their orders saves to their profiles.
+Any user can view products, shop and sign up for a newsletter, but only registered users can add questions and view their order history.

 A full list of technologies used can be found in the technologies section of this document.
 Note that GitHub as of March 2021 automatically creates a Table of Contents for the README file.